technologiestiftung/freemove-website/src/blog/what-is-human-mobility-data-good-for-2.md

 author: "Alexandra Kapp (HTW)"
 date: 2022-02-02
 tags:
+    - Mobilitätsdaten
+    - Nutzungsszenarien
-    - xyz
+    - Nachhaltige Mobilität
-    - sdfdg
+    - Epidemiologie
-    - sdfsdgd
+    - Disaster Management
 ---

 This is the second part of the series on use cases based on human mobility data.
 After part 1 about urban and traffic planning, we will have a closer look at routing and traffic management in this post.
 Unlike the mid- to long-term planning use cases in part 1, routing and traffic management applications optimize the navigation within the existing infrastructure.